based-ghost/vue-seo-friendly-spa-template/README.md

 ![demo](./demo/VueSeoFriendlyDemo.gif)

 ## General Overview
 This template reflects some of the setup I went through when experimenting with the creation of my own static front-end personal site that was to be hosted on Netlify (using GitHub as a repository/pipeline).
-You can find that experiment live here: https://basedghostdevelopment.com.
+You can find that experiment live [here](https://basedghostdevelopment.com).
 After playing around with this process I figured I'd build a higher-level abstraction of that project for quick re-use in the future.

 ## Technology Stack Overview